21 amusing quotes about earning a living

 8. My father was a Norwegian who came from a small town near Oslo.
 He broke his arm at the elbow when he was 14, and they amputated it.

-9. I shot down some German planes and I got shot down myself, crashing in a burst of flames and crawling out, getting rescued by brave soldiers.
+9. I shot down some German planes, and I got shot down myself, crashing in a burst of flames and crawling out, getting rescued by brave soldiers.

 10. The fine line between roaring with laughter and crying because it’s a disaster is a very, very fine line.
 You see a chap slip on a banana skin in the street and you roar with laughter when he falls slap on his backside.
 If in doing so you suddenly see he’s broken a leg, you very quickly stop laughing and it’s not a joke anymore.